NewSoftwareCulture/Pure-JS/Art gallery/README.md

-# Art Gallery on vanilla JS
+# Art Gallery on pure JS

 - Click on slides
 - Ligth and Dark themes